AntonioNoack/KotlinRVO/README.md

 ## Functionality

-I haven't completely implemented obstacles yet, 3d doesn't support them anyways.
+It feels like I still have bugs in the library, and I wouldn't call it production ready, but it might work good enough for you :).
-Additionally, it feels like I have still small bugs in the library, but the main things work :).
+If you find a typo/bug fix, write me :).

 ## Java-Optimizations